 You can instruct a barrister directly, without going through a solicitor, depending on the work you need to be done.
 This is called ‘direct access’, or ‘public access’.

 For more information, please see the Bar Standards Board Public Access Guidance for Lay Clients

 - What is "Direct Access"?

-Under direct access, Field Court Chambers barristers are able to assist if your case falls in any of the following categories:
+Under direct access, our barristers are able to help if your case falls in any of the following categories:

 You need legal advice and analysis